novaeco-tech/ecosystem-devtools/README.md

 ## 🐳 Shared Docker Images

 We maintain standard development images to ensure consistency across all engineers' machines.
-These are automatically built and pushed to GHCR (GitHub Container Registry) whenever `docker/` files change.
+These are automatically built and pushed to GHCR (GitHub Container Registry) whenever the `docker/` directory changes.

 | Image | Tag | Description |
 | :--- | :--- | :--- |